Search and Surveillance Act 2012

 "Who can search you when you're in police custody"

 If you are in custody, a police employee can use a searcher to search you under section 11 if it is necessary.
 You will be searched by someone of the same sex as you, or the search will happen within a reasonable time of you being taken into custody.
-The police employee in charge must make sure the searcher has had the right training before they search you.
+The police employee in charge must make sure the searcher has had the right training before they search you under section 11.

 The searcher has to search you as if they were a police employee.
-The police employee in charge of you must be satisfied that the searcher is trained to search people under section 11 before the search happens.
-This is so the search is done properly and safely.
+The police employee in charge of you must be satisfied that the searcher is trained before the search happens.
+This is to make sure the search is done properly.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.